This post may contain affiliate links.

 Instructions

-1. Add the oats, yogurt, peanut butter, chia seeds, cinnamon and salt to a mixing bowl.oats, yogurt, peanut butter and chia seeds in a clear mixing bowl
+1. Add the oats, yogurt, peanut butter, chia seeds, cinnamon and salt to a mixing bowl.

-2. Then add the coconut milk, almond milk, maple syrup and vanilla extract and mix everything together.oats and almond milk in a mixing bowl
+2. Then add the milk, maple syrup and vanilla extract and mix everything together.

 4. Remove from the fridge the next morning and enjoy!
-Top off with your favourite toppings like chia seed jam and more peanut butter.
+Top off with your favourite toppings.

 Notes